Chinglim/LAB4/README.md

 Furthermore, as based on the lesson taught in class, the Accumulator only allow the 4 bits ALU output to pass through if the ACCLD is active ,'1'.and only when the ENAccB, which is the input of a tristate buffer, is '1' then can the value of the accumulator be transferred to the data bus.

 ##5)Simulation Analysis
 With the ALU and datapath, they create the basics of the PRISM program.
-I believe a controller is need to the Datapath program to create the microprocessor in VHDL.
+I believe a controller is the device needed to the Datapath program to create the microprocessor in VHDL.